 Understanding MI and Its Core Principles

-Understanding MI and Its Core Principles has become a crucial aspect of addiction treatment.
-MI is an evidence-based counselling approach that helps people resolve their ambivalence towards changes through fostering the intrinsic motivation within them.
-It is a quick and efficient way to help clients modify destructive behaviours while enhancing commitment to constructive ones.
+MI is an evidence-based counseling approach that helps people resolve their ambivalence towards changes by fostering intrinsic motivation within them.
+It is a quick and efficient way to help clients modify destructive behaviors while enhancing commitment to constructive ones.

-Understanding MI and Its Core Principles can also address the reluctance one may feel towards recovery from substance abuse.
-It isn t intrusive or judgmental but rather goes along with the flow of conversation without becoming confrontational or dismissive.
+It isn’t intrusive or judgmental but rather goes along with the flow of conversation without becoming confrontational or dismissive.
 MI recognizes that addiction is a problem, not a person therefore works on making clients think differently about their relationship to substance use.

 Benefits of MI for Addiction Treatment